 That will depend on the arrangement with your publisher.
 The FAQ - MINDS@UW page discusses this topic in more detail.

 Faculty and emeriti faculty may submit their research along with the agreement form and we will upload their files.
-The agreement form may be printed out and sent to Mary Brusewitz, Coordinator of MINDS@UWW, Andersen Library L1125.
+The agreement form may be printed out and sent to Macaela Willadsen, Coordinator of MINDS@UWW, Andersen Library L1125.
 All faculty research submissions will also be accessible via Research@UWW, Andersen Library's online catalog.

 Students - Doctoral Dissertations

 Students writing doctoral dissertations will be required by the Graduate Office to submit an electronic copy of their dissertation to ProQuest Dissertations and MINDS@UWW.
-See the UWW School of Graduate Studies page for more information on Dissertation Guidelines.
+The UWW School of Graduate Studies page has more information, including Dissertation Guidelines.
 All doctoral dissertations will also be accessible via Research@UWW, Andersen Library's online catalog.